Program begins September 3rd

 Sounds exciting, right?
 Here’s how you get started.

-When you sign up, you’ll get instant access to a private members-only website where I’ll walk you through a 30-day break from drinking.
+When you sign up, you’ll get 30 days of access to a private members-only website where I’ll walk you through a break from drinking in real time.

-Inside, you’ll find a step-by-step program teaching you how to take a break from drinking while applying modern-day tools of habit change so that you can start re- wiring your brain.
-You’ll also discover how to ease anxiety, stress, worry, and boredom that has you drinking in the first place, because you need to feel better overall for lasting success.
+Inside, you’ll find a step-by-step program teaching you how to take a break from drinking while applying modern-day tools of habit change so that you can start re-wiring your brain.
+You’ll also discover how to ease the anxiety, stress, worry, and boredom that has you drinking in the first place, because you need to feel better overall for lasting success.

 You’ll learn a simple, easy to apply self-coaching tool that will help you change your relationship with alcohol, get off your daily emotional rollercoaster, and stop feeling so anxious about not drinking at parties, date-nights, family get-togethers, vacations, or any other scenario that feels impossible without a buzz.